eser/scabbia1-skeleton/README.md

 Contributing
 ------------
+It is publicly open for any contribution.
+Bugfixes and suggestions are welcome.

 * Fork the repo, push your changes to your fork, and submit a pull request.
 * If something does not work, please report it using GitHub issues.